gmlewis/flutter-stylizer/README.md

 * Any named constructors are listed next, in sorted order.
 * Any static (class) variables are listed next, in sorted order.
 * Any instance variables are listed next, in sorted order.
+* Any private static (class) variables are listed next, in sorted order.
+* Any private instance variables are listed next, in sorted order.
 * Any `@override` methods are listed next, in sorted order.
 * Any other methods are listed next in their original (unchanged) order.
 * The `build` method is listed last.